The Cannon Beach Chorus is a north Oregon coast Community Chorus,

 In 2003, the Chorus established and began awarding the Carol Homme Memorial Scholarship, named after a deceased longtime member.
 It is offered to promising young voice students for advanced choral study.
 Since its founding, the Cannon Beach Chorus has shared a love of music and a commitment to excellence in choral singing.

-The Cannon Beach Chorus leadership is provided by an eight-member Board of Directors elected from the Chorus membership.
-The 2019-2020 board includes:
+The Cannon Beach Chorus leadership is provided by a nine-member Board of Directors elected from the Chorus membership.
+The 2020-2021 board includes:

 - officers -